 Linux is a multi-user operating system that allows multiple users to access the system at the same time.

-As a Linux system administrator, you have to check who is logged into the system before starting to work on any issues, especially when you have a team members spread across multiple locations.
+As a Linux system administrator, you have to check who are logged into the system before starting to work on any issues, especially when you have a team members spread across multiple locations.
 Because, if multiple users are making the changes in the same configuration file, it may create additional problems.

 So, make sure nobody is currently working on the issue before you take it up.
 To avoid these things, we need to check who all are logged into the system and what are they doing.

 In this tutorial, we will show you how to check the current logged-in users with several commands in Linux.

 - Suggested Read: How to track successful and failed login attempts in Linux

 Knowing more than one command to find the same information will not hurt you, and do not hesitate to check the alternate options.

 Method-1: Checking logged-in users with ‘w’ command

 ‘w command’ shows who are logged-in and what are they doing.
 It displays information about current users on the machine by reading the file

 /var/run/utmp, and their processes

 w command output comes with header information, which displays system activity such as current time, system up time, how many users are currently logged-in, and the system load (which averages for the past 1, 5, and 15 minutes)

 login user name, tty number, remote host, user’s login time, idle time, JCPU (time used by all processes attached to the tty), PCPU (time used by the current process), and which commands are currently being executed by the users.
 Please see below:

 Method-2: Identifying who is Logged-in using ‘who’ command

 ‘who command’ shows information about users who are currently logged in.
 It uses ‘/var/run/utmp’ & ‘/var/log/wtmp’ files to get those details.

 /var/run/utmp:It contains information about the users who are currently logged onto the system.
 Who command is used to fetch the information from the file.